-ACOG and SMFM (2016, reaffirmed in 2020 and 2023) issued a committee opinion No. 682 which included the following conclusions and recommendations for the use of chromosomal microarray testing and next-generation sequencing in prenatal diagnosis.
+ACOG and SMFM (2016, reaffirmed in 2020) issued a committee opinion No. 682 which included the following conclusions and recommendations for the use of chromosomal microarray testing and next-generation sequencing in prenatal diagnosis.
 Note that while whole exome sequencing is addressed in this opinion, whole genome sequencing is not yet recommended:

 "Whole-exome sequencing also is a broad molecular diagnostic approach to identify the etiology for fetal abnormalities, and whole-exome sequencing of fetal DNA obtained by amniocentesis, chorionic villi, or umbilical cord blood is being offered on a research basis in some laboratories and for specific clinical indications in other laboratories.
 Published data on the prenatal applications of whole-exome sequencing are limited to case series and case reports.
-However, these series suggest that a genomic abnormality may be identified in up to 20-30% of fetuses with multiple anomalies for which standard genetic testing results (ie, karyotype, microarray, or both) are normal.
+However, these series suggest that a genomic abnormality may be identified in up to 20 to 30% of fetuses with multiple anomalies for which standard genetic testing results (ie, karyotype, microarray, or both) are normal.
 These cases illustrate how whole-exome sequencing potentially may be used to provide families with a definitive diagnosis, accurate estimates of recurrence risk, and even the options of preimplantation genetic testing or early prenatal diagnosis in a future pregnancy."

-Zhou J, et al. 2021
+Zhou J, Yang Z, Sun J, et al. 2021

 "Whole exome sequencing (WES), which detects SNVs, INDELs, and CNVs covering multiple exons, has been proven to be a powerful tool in prenatal diagnosis.
 In clinical practice, WES can be conducted in CMA-negative cases to further search for single-base lesions.
 Emerging studies have shown that WES has a detection rate of 8.5% to 10% in fetal structural abnormalities with normal karyotype and CMA results.
 CMA followed by WES considerably increases the diagnostic yield, and is increasingly accepted as a routine test strategy in clinical practice; however, given the time-sensitive nature of the prenatal stage and the potential inaccessibility of adequate fetal samples, sequential testing is time-consuming and requires a large amount of DNA as input.
 More importantly, it is unable to detect certain types of variation, such as balanced translocation or noncoding SNVs/INDELs.
-Whole genome sequencing (WGS) has the potential to detect almost all types of genomic variants with a low input-DNA requirement (approx. 100 ng) and is proposed to be beneficial in prenatal diagnosis." (p.
+Whole genome sequencing (WGS) has the potential to detect almost all types of genomic variants with a low input-DNA requirement (≈100 ng) and is proposed to be beneficial in prenatal diagnosis." (p.
 1)

-"... with a rapid TAT, good diagnostic yield, and less DNA required, WGS could be an alternative test in lieu of two separate analyses as it has an equivalent diagnostic yield to that of CMA plus WES and provides comprehensive detection of various genomic variants in fetuses with structural or growth anomalies.
-However, more prospective studies with larger cohorts and further evaluation are warranted to demonstrate the value of WGS in prenatal diagnosis." (p.
+"... with a rapid TAT, good diagnostic yield, and less DNA required, WGS could be an alternative test in lieu of two separate analyses as it has an equivalent diagnostic yield to that of CMA plus WES and provides comprehensive detection of various genomic variants in fetuses further evaluation are warranted to demonstrate the value of WGS in prenatal diagnosis." (p.
 12)

-Reviews, Revisions, and Approvals Revision Approval Effective Date Date Date Converted corporate policy to local policy 11/27/23
+Reviews, Revisions, and Approvals Revision Date Approval Date Converted corporate to local policy.
+09/23 11/27/23